Jhbai/Machine-Learning-Algorithm/README.md

 # Machine-Learning-Algorithm
 This is the machine learning algorithm made by myself.
-It will contain various method, like: \\
+It will contain various method, like: \n
 <1> SVM \\
 <2> logistic
 <3> Fisher Discriminant Analysis